THE VFA PIONEER HISTORIES PROJECT

 JL: Yeah they are, for sure they are.

 MJC: We’ve covered a lot.
 Is there anything we haven’t covered or areas that you want to talk about?
 Are there other areas of activism?
-You’re still very involved with the partnership.
+You’re still very involved with the Partnership.

 MJC: This has been a pleasure to talk to you.